johanasplund/maxisacson.github.io/_posts/2014-05-28-3-things-the-authors-of-this-picture-have-misunderstood.markdown

 ```

 ##3. `rm` preserves `/`
 Okay, I might say too much here, since the system in use in the picture is OSX and I'm not familiar with the specific implementation of `rm`.
 But I digress.
-Most modern \*NIX systems, not all however (I'm looking at you BSD), implements `rm` in such a way so that it does not operate recursively on `/` by default to safe guard against PEBCAK situations.
+Most modern \*NIX systems, not all however (I'm looking at you BSD), implements `rm` in such a way so that it does not operate recursively on `/` by default to safe guard against PEBKAC errors.
 The flag to override this is `--no-preserve-root`.
 So the full command looks like:

 ```console
 sudo rm -rf --no-preserve-root /